Energy Company Obligation

-The Energy Company Obligation (ECO) is a British Government program.
+The Energy Company Obligation (ECO) is a British Government programme.
 It is designed to offset emissions created by energy company power stations.
-The first obligation period ran from January 2013 to 31 March 2015.
-The second obligation period, known as ECO2, is from 1 April 2015 to 31 March 2017.
+The first obligation period ran from 1 January 2013 to 31 March 2015.
+The second obligation period, known as ECO2, ran from 1 April 2015 to 31 March 2017.
+The third obligation period, known as ECO3, ran from 3 December 2018 until 31 March 2022.
+The fourth iteration, ECO4, commenced on 1 April 2022 and will run until 31 March 2026.

-The Government obligates the larger energy suppliers to help lower-income households improve their energy efficiency.
+The Government requires the larger energy suppliers to help lower-income households improve their energy efficiency.

 ECO is the replacement of two previous schemes, the Carbon Emission Reduction Target (CERT) and the Community Energy Saving Programme (CESP).
-It has been announced that the program will be replaced in 2017 by a less extensive version.

-The program focused on heating, in particular improving insulation.
+The programme focused on heating, in particular improving insulation.